-Company Overview

-Established in 1973, IEI is one of the major producers of electronic systems and products in Iran.
+- Company Overview Established in 1973, and owned by the State, IEI is one of the major producers of electronic systems and products in Iran.
 It has a number of subsidiaries, offering over 100 electronics products, with 5,200 trained engineers.
 The company's background is in electronics with a military application, but in recent years it has also moved into some consumer electronics fields.
-With its state background, the company has sometimes featured in Western reports concerning Iran's alleged weapons of mass destruction programmes.
+With its state background, the company has sometimes featured in Western reports concerning Iran's alleged weapons of mass destruction programmes. - Structure IEI currently has six subsidiaries, with each specialising in the production of a blend of products with military and consumer applications.
+IEI subsidiary Iran Electronic Research Centre produced telecoms products including the assembly of mobile handsets under licence from Belgian company Sagem.
+The main subsidiaries and consumer electronics products areas of each subsidiary, not including military applications, are as follows: